HACC2022/Orangehill/README.md

 ### Project structure
 For clarity the project has been divided into the client and server code.
 (Even though for deployment purposes the built client applications is bundled into the server.)
+This project follow the Model-view-controller (MVG) design pattern.
+Usage of this pattern allows for easy extendability as well as improving readability - a place for everything, and everything in its place.

 #### Client
 The client code only handles the website as well as sending the users request for a new shortened link to the server.